buddhist-uni/buddhist-uni.github.io/_courses/ethics.md

 - Venerable Mahā Moggallāna lists 16 qualities that make someone easy to admonish.

 {% include content_blurb.html category="canon" slug="sn42.8" %}
-- The Buddha points out that even a killer only spends a small amount of their time actually killing, pointing out how hard it is to know ourselves.
+- The Buddha points out that even a killer only spends a small amount of their time actually killing, pointing out how hard it is to know ourselves—and how easy it is to delude ourselves!

 ##### Chapter 3: Taking Hold of Bodhicitta